-May is Brain Cancer Awareness Month and The Kids’ Cancer Project is proudly supporting research into brain cancer.
+May is Brain Cancer Awareness Month and The Kids’ Cancer Project is proudly supporting research into better treatments and cures for all types of brain cancer.

 “We’ve invested more than $5 million into brain cancer research either directly helping kids now through a clinical trial or indirectly by facilitating research through a Tumour Bank,” said Owen Finegan Chief Executive of The Kids’ Cancer Project.

-“Brain cancer can be a deadly disease and we strongly support research that will increase a child’s chance of survival, improve the treatment options available and that also reduce or minimise the side effects treatment can bring.”
+“Brain cancer can be a deadly disease and we strongly support research that will increase a child’s chance of survival, improve the treatment options available and that also reduce or minimise the side effects treatment can bring,” Finegan said.

 Brain tumours and cancers are grouped in to what are also known as Central Nervous System (CNS) Tumours which include all cancers of the brain and spinal cord.

 CNS Tumours include: Astrocytomas, Craniopharyngioma, Diffuse Intrinsic Pontine Glioma (DIPG), Ependymoma, Germ Cell Tumours, Gliomas, PNET tumours – Medulloblastoma and Atypical Teratoid Rhabdoid Tumour (AT/RT).